 \subsection{Fusion of Losses}

-Each loss plays its role in directing the network, owing to its various perspectives?the cross entropy loss attempts to reduce the misclassification error.
+Each loss plays a role in guiding the network through its various perspectives.
+For example, the cross-entropy loss aims to minimize misclassification error.
 Moreover, the center loss attempts to guide the feature map to produce features near class centers.
 The direction-based loss considers the angle between features.
-In addition, losses such as triplet and cross-generation loss minimize the family identity of images.
-The scale of these losses is significant because big values can dominate smaller ones.
+In addition, losses such as the cross-generation loss minimize the family identity of images.
+The scale of these losses is significant because large values can dominate smaller ones.
 Therefore, various combinations of these losses can impact the network's performance.

-Additionally, a loss may not contribute to the performance except during training.
-In the proposed network, the center loss holds this characteristic and is gradually involved in the training phase.
-After that, the feature map is slightly learned from some parts of the data.
+Additionally, a loss may not contribute to performance until after some epochs of training, as in the case of the center loss.
+It is gradually incorporated over the training epochs because it can have a positive impact when the feature maps of two classes are somewhat separated.
 Thus, we introduce the temperature rate to handle this involvement as formulated in Eq.~\ref{eq:fusion-loss}.

 The temperature rate ${\alpha^t}$ at the early stage of training is small and increases in every epoch $t$.
 Every $\omega_i$ is a constant number determined by its corresponding loss.
 The temperature base $\alpha$ is also a constant number.
-The pseudo-code of the proposed algorithm to investigate how FNN and losses can be applied is represented in Alg.~\ref{alg:train}.
+The pseudo-code for the proposed algorithm, which investigates how we apply FNN and losses, is shown in Alg.~\ref{alg:train}.